 If you’ve thought about writing or illustrating for children but don’t know where to start, here are some questions to ponder:

 Children’s publishing is more competitive than it has ever been, and to be successful you will need to learn as much as you can about the business.
-There is a lot of good information on the Internet (see links below) but if you’re more inclined to devote a focused weekend to learning, think about taking our workshop Everything You Need to Know About Children’s Book Publishing: A Crash Course.
-Industry veterans Harold Underdown, Tanya Anderson and Bobbie Combs will give you a comprehensive look at the industry and suggest best practices for beginning authors and illustrators.
+There is a lot of good information on the Internet but if you’re more inclined to devote some focused time to learning, think about taking the Crash Course in Children’s Publishing.
+The industry veterans on our faculty will give you a comprehensive look at the industry and suggest best practices for beginning authors and illustrators.

 Posted on: June 17, 2014